 The description in the "PICTURE Clause" column indicates whether the field is numeric or alphanumeric and its required number of digits or characters.
 When setting values using P\$SetDialog with the ParameterName/Value pairs calling sequence, there is no minimum requirement on the number of digits or characters.
-When retrieving values using P\$GetDialog with the ParameterName/Value pairs calling sequence, the PICTURE may specify BINARY and must specify at least the number of digits or characters shown.
+When retrieving values using P\$GetDialog with the ParameterName/Value pairs calling sequence, the PICTURE must specify at least the number of digits or characters shown.